FRBNY-DSGE/DSGE.jl/docs/src/contributing.md

      can be calculated if the state space system matrices are given as inputs, but we do not have tests for the wrapper `impulse_responses(m, . . .)`, where `m <: AbstractDSGEVECMModel'.
+- Extension of regime-switching code to include regime-switching beyond changes in parameter values and in policy rules
+  a.
+Example "toy" extension: A second sector is introduced at some point in the history, so the final consumption good is now an aggregate of intermediate goods from two sectors.
+  This example would require extending solution functions (e.g. `solve` and `compute_system`) to be robust to regime switches in the equilibrium conditions of a DSGE model.
 - Extension of model averaging techniques beyond `PoolModel`
 - Other general improvements
   a.
 Adding documentation/test coverage